vulk29/Solving_BP_R/content/docs/chapter1/_index.md

 ### The RStudio Interface
-Let's take a quick tour of RStudio.
+Finally, let's take a quick tour of RStudio.

 In the panel called Console you can play around with what R can do.
 One of the most important things to do first is to install packages which will be usefull and/or necessary for solving the problems in this course and beyond.